 Woodsorrel can easily take over a lawn and it's important you remove it before it sets seed.
 Try to remove it in winter, when it's dormant.
 Mowing is ineffective because the plant can still grow and set seeds because it's low-growing.
 Pull dormant plants out of the ground and then dig or till the area to break up the roots.
 Repeat this whenever you see new seedlings.

-You will have to patch the lawn after you've removed the woodsorrel.
+You will have to patch the lawn if you've removed a large section of woodsorrel.
 If you mow a lawn with seeds from this plant, rinse your mower before using it on another piece of lawn that does not have the weed.

 Woodsorrel Chemical Remedies

 If you decide to use a chemical, use a selective postemergent variety, so it will not harm your lawn.
 Apply in early spring before the woodsorrel starts blooming.
 Products that contain a combination of MCPA, triclopyr and dicamba work well to eliminate Oxalis plants.
 Check the label before you buy because not all selective herbicides are suitable for all species of lawn grass.
-In a chemical sprayer, mix a solution of 3.2 fluid ounces to 2.5 gallons of water per 1,000 square feet, or according to the rates on the label.
+In a chemical sprayer, mix a solution of the chemical and water, according to the rates on the label.

 Spray the solution directly on the leaves until they appear wet.
 Do not spray newly seeded grasses or mow for two days before application.
 When working with garden chemicals, wear long pants, a long-sleeved shirt, socks, shoes, protective eyewear and chemical-resistant gloves.